artyom-boyarov/Robotic_Depowdering/README.md

   </tr>
 </table>

-Depending on what platform you decide to develop for this robot, you'll be able to do the following:
+The following options for which platform you run the software on are supported.
+Depending on the platform you decide to use to develop for this robot, you'll be able to do the following:
 <table>
   <tr>
     <td>Platform</td>